Four

 The legal basis for using Google Maps on our website is Art.
 6 (1) (a) GDPR.
 The service allows us to visually present geographic information and offer interactive maps, improving user experience by making it easier to find our locations.
 You can withdraw your consent with effect for the future at any time through the cookie settings.

-9. Google Analytics (with anonymisation function)
+9. Google Analytics (with IP Anonymization)

-Further information on data processing by Google Analytics can be found at https://marketingplatform.google.com/about/analytics/terms/us/ and at https://support.google.com/analytics/answer/6004245?hl=en&sjid=4941015242310497237-EU
+Additional information on Google Analytics data processing is available at https://marketingplatform.google.com/about/analytics/terms/us/ and https://support.google.com/analytics/answer/6004245?hl=en&sjid=4941015242310497237-EU

-We only use Google Analytics on our website with your consent.
-The legal basis for using Google Analytics cookies and accessing the stored data is Section 25 (1) TDDDG.
-The legal basis for subsequent data processing by Google Analytics is Art.
-6 (1) (a) GDPR.
-You have the right to withdraw your consent at any time with future effect.
-The legality of data processing prior to withdrawal remains unaffected.
+We use Google Analytics on our website only with your explicit consent.
+The legal basis for the use of Google Analytics cookies and access to information stored on your device is §25(1) TDDDG.
+The legal basis for the associated data processing is Article 6(1)(a) GDPR.
+You may withdraw your consent at any time with future effect.
+The lawfulness of data processing carried out prior to withdrawal remains unaffected.

 10. Google Marketing Platform